 This tutorial is one of our Free QuickBooks Tutorials.
 There are multiple ways of entering QuickBooks credit card refunds, and the video and step-by-step instructions that follow offer different alternatives.
-Although the video was made with a slightly older version of QuickBooks Online, we suggest you study both the video and step-by-step instructions to decide which works best for you.
+We suggest you study both the video and step-by-step instructions to decide which works best for you.

 When to Enter a QuickBooks Credit Card Refund

 After you purchase items using your credit card, you may need to return something because it was damaged or you didn’t need it.
 The vendor will usually process the return using the same credit card that you used to make the purchase.
 This refund will appear on your credit card statement as a reduction in your balance.
 You need to enter this refund so that your QuickBooks credit card balance is correct.

 Don’t change the original charge: Resist the temptation to record the refund by changing or deleting the original credit card charge.
 Doing so will make reconciling your credit card more difficult and will misstate your financial information if the charge and refund are in different accounting periods.

 How Do I Enter a Credit Card Refund in QuickBooks?

 There are four basic steps to enter a credit card refund in QuickBooks Online:

 - Click on the New button at the top of the left menu bar.